 |Property cost:||Rs.
 50 Lakhs|

 |Home loan:||Rs.
 30 lakhs|

-Your payment plan to builder/developer is construction linked plan i.e. you have to make payments on the basis of construction stage and this plan is shared with you by builder in advance.
+Your payment plan to the builder/developer is a construction linked plan i.e. you have to make payments on the basis of the construction stage and this plan is shared with you by the builder in advance.

 If you take a closer look at your home loan documents, you will find this margin money percentage clearly written on it.
 In our example it is calculated as follows: